iamdudeman/sola-game-engine/README.md

   * Add more component controllers
     * Sprite
     * SpriteAnimator
-  * utility for sola to load assets from expected folder structure
   * editor camera improvements
     * add new entities to center of editor camera
     * better camera controls than WSAD